SenseNet/sncom-resources/_posts/2018-08-22-docviewer.md

 3: Go to page 2 and 3 then go back to the top of the page
 4: Open the comment section
 5: Zoom in and out
-6: Rotate the page to the left and then back to it's original state
+6: Rotate the page to the left and then back to its original state

 ## Iteration
-After finishing the user tests I evaluated the answers and there was a few things that needed to be changed.
-First of all the left sidebar icon was very unfamiliar for most of the participants and had a hard time finding it, so I had to find a more straightforward icon.
+After finishing the user tests I evaluated the answers and there were a few things that needed to be changed.
+First of all, the left sidebar icon was very unfamiliar for most of the participants and they had a hard time finding it, so I had to find a more straightforward icon.
 Most participants liked the comment function and said it would benefit them.
-Also most of the participants didn't liked that the rotate buttons were on the bottom of the page, so I moved it to the top navbar.
+Also, most of the participants didn't like that the rotate buttons were on the bottom of the page, so I moved them to the top navbar.

 ![Iteration](/img/posts/Docviewer_mockup.png "Iterated design")